Home page

 Imagine you have had a good day detecting on the farm, - where you have permission to detect.
 You have, in your pocket, a few hammered coins, an old ring, and some other interesting odds and ends that you have found.
 You call it a day and start out back along the footpath to where you parked your car.
 You leave your own farm and you are on the footpath through a neighbouring farm, carrying you detector and, perhaps, still wearing you headphones, possibly even trowel in hand.
 Suddenly you are confronted by an angry landowner who, quite rightly, is furious at having caught a detectorist on his land.
 Perhaps he has had nighthawkers on his land and, at last, he has caught a detectorist in his fields.
 You, however innocent you feel, are in deep trouble.
 In the eyes of the law you are 'going equipped to steal' and have been caught red-handed.

 A hypothetical scenario?
 Unfortunately, no!
 You might feel safer as a member of a club.
-But what can your club do on your behalf.
+But what can your club do on your behalf ?
 Go to the landowner with a grovelling apology and explain what happened, and hope that he believes you and takes the matter no further?

 Be warned, being on private land in possession of a detector, without permission, can result in serious repercussions that affect not only you, but the whole detecting fraternity.
 The next time you are out and about with your detector, whether walking to the beach or making for your farm where you have permission, consider whether you will find yourself walking across private land, detector in hand.
 Such a simple mistake, but it could have dire consequences.
 Walking across the countryside with your detector over your shoulder is to invite serious trouble.
 Don't do it!
 This is a warning, not only for our club members, but to all detectorists.
 Be aware!